LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 You can now do any of the following:

-- Turn on the following toggles, under **Capabilities**, to support push notifications and structured content:
+- Turn on **push notifications** and **structured content**.
+In your Xcode project, under **Capabilities**, flip the toggle on for the following:
   - **Push**: Notifies the user when a new message from the remote user is received.
   - **Maps**: Shows location in the map.

-    For details on configuring notifications, refer to ... [still working on the file to cross reference to].
+    Go to [Notifications](mobile-app-messaging-sdk-for-ios-notifications.html) to finish configuring notifications.

+- Configure **photo sharing**.
+Make sure to contact your account team to have photo sharing enabled.
+Go to [Photo Sharing](mobile-app-messaging-sdk-for-ios-advanced-features-photo-sharing.html) to configure photo sharing.

-- Create the **LPMonitoringParams** to get the Engagement for the user, which is needed to start a new conversation with a specific campaign.
-For details on configuring monitoring, refer to [Initialization with Monitoring Params](initialization-with-monitoring-params.md).  [randy still needs to validate these steps...he rewrote code and needs to validate the new with the code in this topic]
+- Configure the **monitoring parameters** to get the engagement for the user, which is needed to start a new conversation with a specific campaign.
+For details on configuring monitoring, refer to [Initialization with Monitoring Params](mobile-app-messaging-sdk-for-ios-configuration-initialization.html#initialize-the-messaging-sdk-with-monitoring-params).